-A surgeon usually provides a consent form to a woman wanting to undergo a tubal ligation procedure.
-The form explains the risks associated with tubal ligation.
+A surgeon usually provides a consent form to a woman wanting to undergo tubal ligation.
+The form explains the risks associated with the tubal ligation procedure.
 The potential complications that may arise after undergoing this procedure are given below.

 - Ectopic pregnancy, where the egg fertilizes outside the uterus

-- Bleeding due to a cut from inside the abdomen
+- Bleeding due to a cut in the abdomen

 - Damage to other organs